Rosen aus dem Süden

-Rosen aus dem Süden (Roses From the South), Op.
+"Rosen aus dem Süden" ("Roses from the South"), Op.
 388, is a waltz medley composed by Johann Strauss II in 1880 with its themes drawn from the operetta Das Spitzentuch der Königin (The Queen's Lace Handkerchief).
 Strauss dedicated the waltz to King Umberto I of Italy.

+First performance

 The waltz was first performed at the regular Sunday concerts of the Strauss Orchestra conducted by Eduard Strauss on 7 November 1880 at the Musikverein in Vienna.
 Its themes drawn from the operetta are the act 1 "Trüffel-Couplet" and the act 2 romance "Wo die wilde Rose erblüht" ("Where the Wild Rose Blossoms").
-The act 2 romance most certainly inspired the title of this waltz.
+The act 2 romance inspired the title of the waltz.